Carroll County MD Personal Injury Lawyer (Westminster)

 - 2014, Maryland : $153,075 Verdict.
 An elderly couple files a medical malpractice suit in the Circuit Court for Carroll County against the 94-year-old man’s dermatologist.
 He seeks economic and non-economic damages, she seeks loss of consortium.
 Plaintiff presents to his dermatologist repeatedly over a three year period, with concerns of a lesion on his nose.
 The doctor freezes the lesion during eight of the visits; however, it does not clear up.
 It is eventually necessary to remove a portion of his nose, this after he is diagnosed with squamous cell carcinoma.
-Plaintiff contend that had timely testing been done, the cancer diagnosis would have been made earlier.
+Plaintiff contends that had proper testing been done, the cancer diagnosis would have been made earlier.
 Defendants disagree claiming that nothing that the physician did or did not do caused any injury to the Plaintiff.
 The Carroll County jury, four males and two females, award a combined total of $153,075 to the man and his wife.